Tinkerforge/doc/en/source/Hardware/Bricklets/Industrial_Dual_AC_In.rst

 Features
 --------

-* Two inputs that can detect 230VAC mains voltage
+* Two inputs that can detect the presence of 230VAC mains voltage
 * State LED per input